 Submit your Deposit.
 Please see our Accepting Our Offer of Admission webpage for instructions on how to accept your seat (including the link to our online payment page) as well as information on deferred enrollment.

-Schedule an Individual Visit: Visiting is easily the best way to experience all that our law school and Lexington have to offer.
+Schedule an Individual Visit, or Attend an Open House: Visiting is easily the best way to experience all that our law school and Lexington have to offer.
 For more information about available visitation times for the semester, please see our Visit Schedule.
 Once you have identified a day and time that works with your schedule, please contact the Office of Admissions, at LawAdmissions@wlu.edu or (540) 458-8503 to arrange an appointment.

 Documentary Requirements for Matriculating Students.
-The Documentary Requirements website outlines the various forms that Class of 2017 students must complete.
+The Documentary Requirements website will be updated in March 2015 with the required forms that Class of 2018 students must complete.

 Financing Your Legal Education.
 Our first round of merit scholarship awards will be mailed out in mid-January.
 Approximately 60 to 70% of our current students received merit scholarship awards.
 Educational loans are our only form of need-based aid.
 For more information about tuition, fees, the merit scholarship award process and educational loans, please see the following webpages: